 Undo Send Gmail on iOS Devices

-- If you think you need to make changes, make sure you hit ‘Undo‘ that appears at the bottom of the screen right after the message has been sent away to the receiver.
+- If you think you need to make changes, make sure you hit ‘Undo‘, which appears at the bottom of the screen right after the message has been sent away to the receiver.

 - You can even edit the address areas: To, BCC, CC, Subject line, change salutation, and edit fonts or add attachments.